deepbsd/Farchi/README.md

 5. `use_bcm4360(){ return 0; }`  Return 0 for yes, 1 for no.  Whether you want BCM4360 Wifi Drivers or
    not (or some other drivers of your choosing).
 This is a chipset I often use in my PCI wifi devices.
    It's a good one.
 But you should install the driver for your wifi device.
-The `wl` driver is used for this and many recent Broadcom wifi chipsets.
+The `wl` driver is used for this and many other recent Broadcom wifi chipsets.

 6. `install_x(){ return 0; }`  Return 0 for yes, 1 for no.  Do you want to install X11 or not (faster if
    you don't, but you'll probably want to install it anyway).
 If you're just experimenting in a VM and